bruno-yamada/bruno-yamada.github.io/docs/tools/vault/vault_OIDC_with_okta.md

-# Using OIDC to connect vault to okta
+# Connecting to Vault using OKTA OIDC

 If you ever have to configure OIDC method to connect to vault using Okta, you may find it a bit difficult, specially when it comes to mapping the groups and claims